Michael Gudinski: Death

 On 2 March 2021, Gudinski died during his sleep at his home in Melbourne, at the age of 68.
 A private funeral held in Melbourne was attended by numerous celebrity performers including Kylie Minogue, Ed Sheeran, Dannii Minogue, Jimmy Barnes, Paul Kelly and Archie Roach.
 On 28 October 2021, a toxicology report revealed that he had died of mixed drug use, with 12 drugs including cocaine, oxycodone and morphine present in his body.
 The report additionally revealed that he had heart disease, cirrhosis, and had suffered recent vertebral compression fractures.

 The opening caption of the Bruce Springsteen video for his song "I'll See You In My Dreams" reads: "In Memory of Michael Gudinski".
-The video was released on March 3, 2021, the day after Gudinski's death.
+The video was released on 3 March 2021, the day after Gudinski's death.
+Shortly after his death, Triple J's programme Hack (in addition to Double J's Zan Rowe) paid tribute to Gudinski, discussing his contributions to the Australian music industry.
+Australian Story also dedicated a segment towards him.
+Sheeran dedicated his song "Visiting Hours" to Gudinski as a tribute, and he performed it at his memorial service.
+On 4 March 2022, during American rock band Foo Fighters’ final Australian concert before the death of their drummer, Taylor Hawkins, in Geelong, Victoria, the band dedicated their signature song "Everlong" to Gudinski.

 On 24 March, a Gudinski memorial concert was held at Rod Laver Arena.
 It featured performances by artists including Kylie Minogue, Ed Sheeran, Jimmy Barnes and Paul Kelly, with appearances from artists around Australia and the world.
 It was live-streamed on Mushroom Group's YouTube channel and ABC Radio.
 Minogue and Sheeran performed together, fulfilling a wish by Gudinski.

-Shortly after his death, Triple J's programme Hack (in addition to Double J's Zan Rowe) paid tribute to Gudinski, discussing his contributions to the Australian music industry.
-Australian Story also dedicated a segment towards him.

-Sheeran dedicated his song "Visiting Hours" to Gudinski as a tribute, and performed it at his memorial service.

-On 4th of March 2022, during American rock band Foo Fighters’ final Australian concert before the passing of their drummer, Taylor Hawkins, In Geelong, Victoria, the band dedicated their hit song Everlong to Gudinski.